jarrodmillman/pose-stats/description.md

 SJvdW is co-PI on NSF Award #2206744 in the amount of $572,926.00 to the University of California, Berkeley.
 He is an unfunded member of the collaboration that advises on the development of the `nbi` software package (https://github.com/kmzzhang/nbi).
 The project has produced several publications \cite{nbi0, nbi1, nbi2, nbi3}.
+**Intellectual Merit:** This effort provides a new, practical path to accelerate model-based inference across NSF-supported science.
+Extensible to sequential data common in a wide range of  domains, the proposed software product will allow non-machine learning savvy scientists to apply LFI as a drop-in replacement for traditional sampling-based approaches.
+Fast inference with LFI also opens new avenues for conducting inquiry.
+**Broader Impacts:** A multidisciplinary LFI workshop will bring together a diverse group of participants from across astronomy, computer science, and other physical domains with model-based inference.
+Incorporating likelihood-free methods into undergraduate and graduate courses, with open-source lecture materials, the proposed effort will help improve STEM education and enhance the infrastructure for research in all fields where computationally expensive forward models are an impediment to inference.
+By reducing the costs for inference by orders of magnitude, the proposed work has the potential to reduce the carbon footprint of the entire computation-based scientific endeavor.
 <!--
 - Keming Zhang, Tharindu Jayasinghe, Joshua Bloom (2023).
 Stellar Spectra Fitting with Amortized Neural Posterior Estimation and nbi.
 ICML 2023 Workshop on Machine Learning for Astrophysics.
 Hawaii.
 Status = PUBLISHED;  Acknowledgement of Federal Support = Yes